The City of Vaudreuil-Dorion pays attention to landscaping and is particularly innovative in the area of horticulture.

 Our four-star score is valid for three years.

 Two Jardins des découvertes (discovery gardens) were created in 2015: one at the library and the other on Îlot Mireault.
 These gardens contain herbs and vegetables grouped by theme.
 Another edible landscape can be found at the Parc de la Maison-Valois.
 Everyone is welcome to come and discover new products and harvest them when the time comes.

 Watch horticulture videoclips (in French) filmed in these gardens.

 To raise awareness about the benefits of insects, melliferous plants have been placed at the entrance to Parc de la Canardière.
-A nearby panel explains the essential role of insects in the ecosystem.
 This is also where you can find the insect hotel, a place for natural predators to shelter and hibernate.